 1. PhD students and master students at the MN faculty who have the course as part of the approved curriculum.

 2. Other PhD students and visiting PhD students.

 3. Students with admission to single courses on master’s level and exchange students

 4. Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally

-10 credits overlap with BIO4210 – Phylogeny and Classification
+- 10 credits overlap with BIO4210 – Phylogeny and Classification (continued)

 Teaching will take place over five weeks in the beginning of the semester and will be organised in lectures and computer exercises where the students may work individually or in small groups.

 First lecture is mandatory.
 If you can not attend the first lecture, please send a note to email@example.com, before the first lecture.

 PhD students must hold a 30 minutes lecture on a relevant topic that is not already or shortly presented in the course.
 The topic will be decided on by the teacher and the student.
 Final written exam: 3 Hours.